realworldocaml/book/en/concurrent-programming-with-async.md

 ```

 The `get` call takes as a required argument a URI, and returns a
-deferred value is returned, containing a `Cohttp.Response.t` (which we
+deferred value containing a `Cohttp.Response.t` (which we ignore) and
-ignore) and a pipe reader to which the body of the request will be
+a pipe reader to which the body of the request will be written to as
-written to as it is received.
+it is received.

 In this case, the HTTP body probably isn't very large, so we call
 `Pipe.to_list` to collect the strings from the pipe as a single